maya-mau/molvisweb_dev/README.md

-# maya-mau.github.io/molvisweb/
-## ^ go view the website!

-This is a forked repository from scoutdp.github.io!
-Thank you Scout for letting me continue this project.
+This is a forked repository from my original thesis repository to create a simplified version of the website to pinpoint the cause of slow rotation for large molecules.